jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 The Qt version is `5.4.3`.
 There is no *X11* and no desktop installed.
 [Qt][qt] gui applications can be run using the `-platform linuxfb` switch.
 I suspect *QML* apps will not work since I don't have *OpenGL* support in the these systems.

-Perl `5.20` with several hundred common modules is included.
+Perl `5.20` with several hundred modules is included.

-Python `2.7.9` is included with enough modules to run [Bottle python][bottle-python] web applications.
+Python `2.7.9` is included with at least enough packages to run [Bottle python][bottle-python] web applications.
+Additional packages are easily added.

 The Duovero [Zephyr][duovero-zephyr] COM has a built-in Wifi/Bluetooth radio.
 The kernel and software to support both are included.
 Access point mode is supported.
 Some [instructions here][jumpnow-duovero-ap].

 NOTE: I haven't tested Bluetooth with the 4.1 kernel yet.

-*Device tree* binaries are generated and installed that support HDMI **jumpnow-duovero-parlor.dtb** or no display **jumpnow-duovero-parlor-nodisplay.dtb**.
-They are easy to switch between using `/boot/uEnv.txt`.
-If you don't provide a `/boot/uEnv.txt` specifying an alternate *dtb*, then the stock **omap4-duovero-parlor.dtb** is used.
-There is an example *uEnv.txt* in `meta-duovero/scripts`.
+*Device tree* binaries are generated and installed that support HDMI (`jumpnow-duovero-parlor.dtb`) or no display (`jumpnow-duovero-parlor-nodisplay.dtb`).
+They both add *SPI* support to the kernel.

+The *dtbs* are easy to switch between using a u-boot script file `/boot/uEnv.txt`.
+If you don't use a *uEnv.txt* script, then the default `omap4-duovero-parlor.dtb` will be loaded.
+An example *uEnv.txt* is in `meta-duovero/scripts`.

 *spidev* on SPI bus 1 (CS 0,1,2) and SPI bus 4 (CS 0) are configured for use from the *Parlor header*.
 The following kernel patches under `meta-duover/recipes-kernel/linux/linux-stable-4.1/` add this functionality